marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 supermarket during rush hours, what do you see at the cashier?
 A queue.

-The supermarket example is spot-on because it clearly represents the problem that a queue system helps mitigating.
+The supermarket example is spot-on because it clearly represents the problem that a queue system helps to mitigate.
 Let's look into it.

 #### It's 15:00 in the afternoon and **the supermarket is empty**: